Head Dojo Instructor

 Tamura Sensei (9th Dan) in particular had a very strong influence on Murray.
 His blend of a strong martial component and advanced understanding and use of ki perfectly suited Murray’s own inclinations.
 Tamura Sensei’s dojos were a living example of a how to live a life with ki, and were simultaneously skilful, joyful, tolerant, committed and serious.
 Advice and guidance from Tamura Sensei and also from Kataoka Sensei (8th Dan) have played the major part in Murray’s development.

 Due to his strong connection with Tamura Sensei Murray did not immediately join Yuishinkai when it formed.
 However, after Tamura Sensei’s untimely passing Murray was welcomed into the Yuishinkai community.
-A synthesis of Maruyama Sensei’s own formidable understanding and the best of O Sensei and Tohei Sensei (Ki Society), Yuishinkai has proved an excellent home and vehicle for growth and understanding.
+Aikido Yuishinkai was formed by Maruyama Koretoshi, an uchideshi (inner student) of Ueshiba Morihei, the founder of Aikido.
+Aikido Yuishinkai is Maruyama Sensei’s explanation of the hidden-in-plain-sight Aikido that Ueshiba Sensei performed, and he was told by Ueshiba Sensei (and also by Tohei Sensei) that he had fully understood it.